intmus/intas19-20/_13-strategies-for-recognition-and-error-detection/sight-singing.md

 ---
 layout: chapter
-title: Sight Singing - Sight-Reading and Chapter 13
+title: Sight Singing - Sightreading and the Scottish Snap
 ---

-## Preparation for Unit 14 Sight Singing
+### Preparation for Unit 14 Sight Singing

-### Sight-Reading 5

-Instead of a warm-up, this week you will be given a short excerpt to sightread.
-You will be given around a minute to prepare yourself using the usual strategies (what is the clef?
-Time signature?
-Key signature?
-Can you find tonic and dominant triadic patterns?
-Is there anything unusual in there that you might stumble over?)

-The difficulty of this excerpt will be roughly that of the difficulty of chapters 10-11 of the Rogers/Ottman textbook.

-### Rogers/Ottman Exercises

-Rogers/Ottman: 13.83, **13.89**, 13.110, 13.114, **13.115, 13.117,** 13.118
+Please click on the link below to access the sight singing assignment for next week.
+You must bring the assignment to your sight singing lesson.
+You may choose to print it out, or to view it on a laptop or tablet device. **Please do not attempt to read the assignment from your phone in the lesson.
+This seldom results in a high score.**

+{% include download.html title="Unit 14 Sight Singing Assignment" filename="Unit14SSA.pdf" %}

-### Rogers/Ottman Guidelines
+### Instructions

-- 13.83: don’t drag the syncopations
-- 13.110: Some dotted figures, some Scottish snaps, take care to be accurate
-- 13.114 and 115: these come from non-Classical repertoire.
-Take note of the different styles.
-- 13.117: prepare the arpeggiated syncopated patterns carefully.
-- 13.118: this contains syncopations and large leaps, both of which require careful preparation.
+**Sightreading**
+This will be approximately of the same difficulty level as material we studied 1-2 weeks ago.
+Please follow the usual procedural advice for success in sightreading.

+**The Scottish Snap**
+The Scottish snap, also known as the "Scotch snap," is a form of syncopated rhythm characteristic of the folk music of Scotland and the Scottish country dance form known as the *strathspey*.
+It is also found in music of the Scottish diaspora around the world, including the folk music in the Ozark and Appalachian regions of the United States.

+The Scottish snap is like the reverse of the usual "dotted rhythm" procedure.
+By contrast, the Scottish snap has the short note first, on the beat.
+Being on the beat gives the short note the impression of being accented.
+When preparing the rhythmic examples, take care that the short note of the Scottish snap falls exactly on the beat.